-NES’ recruitment process is detailed and rigorous.
+NES’ enrolment process is detailed and rigorous.
 This is because we want our doctors to be fully prepared for the challenges that await them once they start work in one of our hospitals.

 Many companies will promise a quick turnaround, but if you require a Certificate of Sponsorship, a Visa, GMC registration, occupational health clearance, a UK criminal records check and resuscitation qualifications in order to be able to start work, then ask yourself if the lead time you are being quoted is realistic.